Unit Testing

 CMD [ "flask", "run", "--host=0.0.0.0" ]

-This kind of unit tests are transparent to Codefresh.
-They will just execute in a build step in the same manner as if you would build the image on your workstation.
+This kind of unit test is transparent to Codefresh.
+The unit tests just execute in a build step in the same manner as you would build the image on your workstation.

-A big disadvantage of this unit testing method, is that getting reports out of the docker image is not a straightforward process.
-On the other hand they are very easy to integrate in any workflow.
+A big disadvantage of this unit testing method is that getting reports from the Docker image is not a straightforward process.
+On the other hand, such unit tests are very easy to integrate in any workflow.
 The Codefresh pipeline simply checks out the code and builds a Dockerfile.

 codefresh.yml